-Eliza Doolittle is a fictional character from in the play Pygmalion, by George Bernard Shaw in 1912.
+The fictional Eliza Doolittle appears in the play Pygmalion, by George Bernard Shaw in 1912.
 This famous play was adapted into the film My Fair Lady.

 This web page shows only a small excerpt of our Dollittle research.
-Another 123 words (9 lines of text) covering the years 1172 and 1719 are included under the topic Early Dollittle History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1172, 1719, 1632, 1707, 1632 and 1631 are included under the topic Early Dollittle History in all our PDF Extended History products and printed products wherever possible.

 One name was often recorded under several different spellings during the life of its bearer during the Middle Ages.
 Spelling variations revealed in the search for the origin of the Dollittle family name include Doolittle, Dolittle, Dulittle, Doelittle and others.

 North America accepted thousands of Irish immigrants during the 19th century as their homeland suffered under foreign imperialistic rule.
 Although settlers from the early portion of the century came to North America by choice in search of land, by far the largest influx of Irish immigrants came to North America during the Great Potato Famine of the late 1840s.
 Many of these Irish families left the country destitute and in some cases suffering from disease.
 However, those who survived the long ocean voyage were especially vital to the development of industry in the United States and what would become known as Canada.
 Research of immigration and passenger lists has shown many early immigrants bearing the name Dollittle: John Doolittle of Lynn Massachusetts who settled there in 1643 and became Constable of Boston; Abraham Doolittle who settled in Wallingford and had many children, descendants settled in the town of Northfield Massachusetts and Belchertown New Britain, Connecticut, Winchester Conn.
 Torrington Conn..